bio-tools/pub2tools/docs/output.rst

   * TOOL (suggestion_) EXISTING UNDER DIFFERENT NAME AS some_publication_existing_name_different_ (limited to 5; names follow bio.tools IDs in parenthesis)
   * NAME EQUAL TO (PUB.
 DIFFERENT) name_existing_publication_different_
   * NAME (suggestion_) SIMILAR TO (PUB.
 DIFFERENT) name_match_ (names follow bio.tools IDs in parenthesis)
-  * COMMON LINK WITH (PUB. & NAME DIFFERENT) link_match_ (only output if no more than 5 matches; common link parts follow bio.tools IDs in parenthesis)
+  * COMMON LINK WITH (PUB. & NAME DIFFERENT) link_match_ (only output if no more than 5 matches; common link parts follow bio.tools IDs in parenthesis) (this is not output anymore because of too many FPs)
   * CORRECT NAME OF TOOL COULD ALSO BE other_suggestions_ (up to 4; IDs of current bio.tools entries with publications matching the publications of alternative suggestions follow the names of alternative suggestions in parenthesis)
 _`description_biotools`
   Contains the values of the description attributes (separated by ``" | "``) of the bio.tools entries corresponding to the bio.tools IDs in existing_, that is, if the current entry constructed by Pub2Tools is found to be existing in bio.tools, then the descriptions currently in bio.tools are output here to contrast with the value in the column description_.
 Line breaks and tabs in the bio.tools description will be replaced with the strings ``"\n"``, ``"\r"``, ``"\t"``.